mabopoi/ecommerce-react/README.md

 ## Creating production bundle

-Builds the app for production to the `build` folder.
+Builds the app for production in the `dist` folder.

     npm run build